princjef/mageutil/bintool/README.md

 func New(command, version, url string, opts ...Option) (*BinTool, error)
 ```

-New initializes a BinTool with the provided command\, version\, and download url\.
-Additional options may be provided to configure things such as the version test command\, file extensions and folder containing the binary tool\.
+New initializes a BinTool with the provided command, version, and download url.
+Additional options may be provided to configure things such as the version test command, file extensions and folder containing the binary tool.

-The command\, url\, and version command may all use text templates to define their formats\.
-If any of these templates fails to compile or evaluate\, this call will return an error\.
+The command, url, and version command may all use text templates to define their formats.
+If any of these templates fails to compile or evaluate, this call will return an error.

 ### func [NewGo](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L79>)